Apply Now for the 2023 Jackson Leadership Fellows Program!

 Jackson Leadership Fellows Program

-The Henry M. Jackson Leadership Fellows Program is helping to change the way the Puget Sound leads.
-By investing in the development of the next generation of servant leaders, the program builds skills, awareness, and a nuanced perspective among Fellows to tackle challenges in the fields of international affairs, human rights, the environment and public service.
+The Henry M. Jackson Leadership Fellows Program is helping to change the way Puget Sound leads.
+By investing in the development of the next generation of servant leaders, the program builds skills, awareness, and a nuanced perspective among Fellows to tackle challenges in international affairs, human rights, the environment, and public service.

 Each summer, the Foundation selects nine civic-minded leaders age 40 and under in the Greater Seattle area to participate in the fellowship, starting in October.
 The program is built around a values-based leadership framework that exposes Fellows to the most salient leadership qualities and principles modeled by Senator Henry M. Jackson.
 Key areas of focus include informed and careful analysis, deliberate and principled decision making, bipartisanship, and serving the public good.